Falls Road, Belfast: Lower Falls

 This section of the road stretches from the junction of Castle Street and Millfield to the Grosvenor Road/Springfield Road intersection.
-The lower part of the road is named Divis Street after the Divis mountain which overlooks much of West Belfast.
+The lower part of the road is named Divis Street, after the Divis mountain which overlooks much of West Belfast.
 The Falls Road proper begins at the junction with Northumberland Street and Albert Street.
-The area to the south of Divis Street/Lower Falls Road was considered the heart of the district and was initially composed of rows of small terraced houses which were constructed in the mid to late nineteenth century to house mill workers and their families.
+The area to the south of Divis Street/Lower Falls Road was considered the heart of the district, and was initially composed of rows of small terraced houses which were constructed in the mid to late nineteenth century to house mill workers and their families.
 The area is detailed in the 1931 Ordnance Survey map of the area.
 Shortly after Millfield, the road crosses over the Westlink (A12) which links three motorways - the M1 to the southwest of the city, the M2 to the north and the M3 to the east.
-Running alongside the Westlink is Townsend Street which originally marked the end of Belfast.
+Running alongside the Westlink is Townsend Street, which originally marked the end of Belfast.
 Townsend Street links Divis Street with Peter's Hill at the bottom of the Shankill Road.

 Housing

 The housing in the area developed in the 19th century and was organised in narrow streets of small terraced housing.
-Many of the streets were named after local mill owners.
-Alexander Street West was named after John Alexander who was a local mill owner.
+Many of the streets were named after local mill owners: for example, Alexander Street West was named after John Alexander, who was a local mill owner.
 He also named Milford Street after Milford Mills, County Carlow where he had a house.
 Ardmoulin Street was named after Ardmoulin House, the residence of John Chartres of Falls Flax and Weaving Company.
-Craig Street was called after the Craig family who owned the New Northern Mill at the corner of Northumberland Street.
+Craig Street was named after the Craig family, who owned the New Northern Mill at the corner of Northumberland Street.